qoherent/ria-hub-docs/docs/content/.Development/oauth2-provider.md

 # OAuth2 provider

-Gitea supports acting as an OAuth2 provider to allow third party applications to access its resources with the user's consent.
+RIA Hub supports acting as an OAuth2 provider to allow third party applications to access its resources with the user's consent.
 This feature is available since release 1.8.0.

 ## Endpoints